DO I NEED A LAWYER?

 - “Every immigration benefit has its own set of rules, regulations, and procedures.
 Many are complex and time-consuming to adjudicate.
 Some are so difficult to process that specialists must handle them.”
 9/11 and Terrorist Travel, Staff Report of the National Commission on Terrorist Attacks upon the United States, at 98 (August 21, 2004).

 - “The statutory scheme defining and delimiting the rights of aliens is exceedingly complex.
-Courts and commentators have stated that the Immigration and Nationality Act resembles ‘King Mino’s labyrinth in ancient Crete,’ and is ‘second only to the Internal Revenue Code in complexity.'”
+Courts and commentators have stated that the Immigration and Nationality Act resembles ‘King Minos’ labyrinth in ancient Crete,’ and is ‘second only to the Internal Revenue Code in complexity.’”
 Chan v.
 Reno, 1997 U.S. Dist.
 Lexis 3016, *5 (S.D.N.Y.
 1997).

 If your immigration plans are important to you, it is worthwhile to have an experienced immigration attorney to guide you through the complex and ever-changing process.
 An attorney will greatly improve your chances of success, help you avoid delays in the process, and save you the anxiety that comes with trying to navigate an unfamiliar and complex legal system.
 Be careful of websites, apps, and other software that charge you a fee to auto-fill immigration forms, but do not protect you against pitfalls with a licensed immigration attorney’s comprehensive analysis.

 A national non-profit organization dedicated to protecting the rights of immigrants shares the following advice: